 - ON : The auto iris control signal is multiplied by the inverse of AFE gain (VGA gain).
-If ALC is used, this setting is recommended.
+If ALC is used, select this one.
 Auto iris control signal is not affected by AGC gain. - OFF: The auto iris control signal is not multiplied by the inverse of AFE gain (VGA gain).